Bringing People Together

 Petition for Formal Recognition

-Students wanting to form a new organization should meet with a Student Involvement and Leadership (SIL) staff member.
-In addition to submitting a constitution, leadership roster, and advisor signature, petitioners must show there is sufficient student interest to sustain the organization by submitting a list of charter members with their signatures.
-The Petition for Formal Recognition is available in SIL, or online at [insert web page title and link].
+Students wanting to form a new organization submit a constitution, leadership roster, and advisor signature, petitioners must show there is sufficient student interest to sustain the organization by submitting a list of charter members with their signatures.
+The Petition for Formal Recognition is available in HERE.
 Clubs may hold organizational interest meetings with the approval of SIL.
 Any club organizing an event, fundraising, advertising on-campus or otherwise conducting business before recognition jeopardizes the recognition process!
 Once the petition and constitution are submitted then a meeting may be set up with an SIL staff member.

 Clubs that have been inactive for more than two academic years (four successive semesters) become defunct and must re-petition for formal recognition.

 Religious groups must be approved by the Campus Ministry Council (CMC).
 After completing the Petition for Formal Recognition and receiving approval from SIL, leaders of the proposed club should meet with the Campus Pastors and begin the CMC recognition process.
 Once the CMC has recognized the club, the CMC chair will notify SIL that the group can be recognized as a student organization.
 Final approval is granted by CMC.